oracle-livelabs/database-maa/zdm-physical-offline/object-storage-token/object-storage-token.md

 4. Create Auth Token.

-   Click on Generate Token , Provide a Description for Token and Click on Generate Token as below.
+   Click on Generate Token , provide a description for Token and click on Generate Token as below.

    ![ss3](./images/authtoken2.png)

-5. Copy the Generated Token.
+5. Copy the generated Token.

    Copy the generated token since it is required later for migration.